 The role involves managing the dissolution of legal entities, ensuring compliance, coordinating with stakeholders, and improving processes across projects.

-G MASS are seeking a regulatory and legal entity operations professional to support a buy-side client engagement focused on the structured dissolution and lifecycle management of legal entities including SPVs, trusts and funds.
+G MASS are seeking a paralegal or legal entity specialist with fund operations experience to support a buy-side client engagement focused on the structured dissolution and lifecycle management of complex legal entities including SPVs, trusts and funds.

-This role sits at the intersection of legal, operational and cross-functional coordination, working hand in hand with a paralegal team to manage entity wind-down processes from initial scoping through to final closure.
-The successful candidate will bring a detail-oriented, process-driven approach to a technically complex and client-facing environment.
+This role sits at the intersection of legal and operational delivery.
+The successful candidate will work directly alongside the client's paralegal team to manage entity wind-down processes from initial scoping through to final closure, bringing a legal or paralegal background combined with strong process management capability to a technically complex and client-facing environment.

 Responsibilities:

-- Lead the end-to-end coordination of legal entity dissolution processes, including SPVs, trusts and funds, working closely with the paralegal team to ensure all pre-closure checks are completed accurately and on time.
+- Lead the end-to-end coordination of legal entity dissolution processes, including SPVs, trusts and funds, working directly alongside the client's paralegal team to ensure all pre-closure checks are completed accurately and on time.

 - Coordinate across internal teams and external stakeholders to confirm there are no open litigation matters, outstanding obligations or operational blockers preventing entity closure.